get to know

 Kevin enjoys life outside of Fernbrook Farms with his wife Michele and daughters Caitlin and Emma.
 When any free time presents itself, you may find Kevin fishing, golfing, and or reading.

 Tanya’s love for the outdoors sparked her interest in ornamental horticulture at a very young age.
 When it was time to decide a career path, well let’s just say it was decided without a question or doubt.
 Her ornamental horticulture education was obtained from Mercer County Community College and Rutgers University.
 Where she graduated with an associate’s degree in Ornamental Horticulture.
 Tanya continued to gain knowledge in this industry from past employers, Princeton Nurseries, Rappleyea’s Nursery and at Fernbrook Nursery since 2008.
 In 2015 she became a CNLP and in 2016 she was named the ‘Young Professional of the Year’ from the NJNLA.
-Tanya has been married to her best friend, Robert, since May 2002 and they have 2 kids (the 4 legged kind) Mia and Max, Alaskan Malamutes.
+Tanya has been married to her best friend, Robert, since May 2002 and they have 2 kids (the 4 legged kind) Sitka and Cooper, Alaskan Malamutes.
 They love to get out and go kayaking, quad riding, bicycling and walking in their free time.

 Yvonne Itchmoney joined Fernbrook Farms in 2015 and handles many of the day-to-day administrative and financial aspects of operating each of the farms’ businesses.